gcruzgar/UKsurvey/README.md

 Check how many households are present during the entire survey
 List of household ids for each individual (unnecessary as this already exists in cross wave data files)

-Tracking an individual over time (e.g. employment status)
+Tracking an individual over time (e.g. employment status) The first attempt at tracking an individual over time can be seen here: [Tracking Events](scripts/tracking_events.py).
+This includes a function for obtaining a list of individuals that are present in all waves.
+The script selects an individual from the list of those present in all waves.
+It then prints the personal ID (pidp) and the status evolution for a given variable such as employment.

 List of useful variables in each file
 No location variable other than region
 What are the triggers that change a household?